wiseman-timelord/DownLord/README.md

 # DownLord
 ## Status: Beta
 - Revisited 2025/02.
-Improved, Fixed, and Upgraded.
+Improved and Upgraded.

 ## Description
 DownLord is a more personal approach to downloading large and important files, such as language models, especially on unreliable connections.
 It offers a customizable options menu with persistent settings, supports download resumption.
 The program automatically maintains 9 slots, removing items from its list when, manually moved from the downloads folder or selected to be deleted.
 Unlike browser-based downloads, DownLord ensures that dpwnloads continue until complete.
 It's tailored for substantial downloads on a bad line, and where the best alternative `lfs` would otherwise produce no progress information.
 The program remembers the url, so as for the user to be able to continue incomplete downloads, resuming where possible.